 3. Exercise patience.
 Understand that there are dozens of things that compete for your Millennials’ attention and time.
 Don’t get frustrated when your athletes are involved in a multitude of other activities.
 Make your sport and team one that they enjoy being a part of and see real gains when they participate.
 If you can do this, they will gravitate to you.

 4. Don’t lecture — ‘Edu-tain.’
 Short attention spans are a hallmark of the Millennial generation because of the fast-paced world of technology.
-They have hundreds of television channels to choose from, hundreds of video games, billions of websites to surf and multiple ways to instantly communicate with friends.
+They have hundreds of television channels to choose from and billions of ways to instantly communicate with friends.
 You too must try to build in the entertainment factor when you coach or you quickly lose their focus.
 Make drills short, interesting and competitive to hold their interest.

-Despite having a low turnout, the kids got a chance to experience sport without the pervasive, well-meaning interference of adults for at least a few mornings.
-Give it a try in your community.
+Despite having low turnout, the kids got a chance to experience sport without the pervasive, well-meaning interference of adults.

 7. Help kids fight their own battles.
 Along with the parent issue, many athletes try to have their parents fight their battles for them.
 Instead, encourage your athletes to constructively fight their battles on their own first.
 Teach them how to maturely approach conflict and how to work through it effectively.
 These conflict management skills will be vital for them as they have families and businesses of their own.

 8. Remember that people are people.
 Even though there are differences from years past, ultimately remember that people are people.
-Make your practices engaging, challenge them to improve, build their confidence, support them when they struggle and you too will have a great time coaching athletes of all ages and watching them get better.
+Make your practices engaging.
+Challenge them to improve.
+Build their confidence.
+Support them when they struggle.
+Do this, and you too will have a great time coaching athletes of all ages and watching them get better.